The National Capital Judging Center is Located at the National Arboretum in North East Washington DC on

 and continues until all plants have been evaluated.
 Plant entries are accepted until 1:30 PM.

-judging process and learn along with our judges during the training sessions.
+observe the judging process and learn along with our judges during the training sessions.

 During the June and November Judging sessions, the center conducts it's semi-annual business/personnel